kevwil/gityup-go/README.md

 ## Security

-There's a nice blog post [here](https://jarosz.dev/article/writing-secure-go-code/) which I've tried to implement here.
+There's a nice blog post [about writing secure go code](https://jarosz.dev/article/writing-secure-go-code/) which I've tried to implement here.

 Many of the recommended tools are included in the golangci-lint call in the Linting step.